-- A SolverFactory can build multiple Solver instances, which each require a distinct Termination, ... instance. - 0 - A solver configuration needs to be serializable to and from XML.
+- A SolverFactory can build multiple Solver instances, which each require a distinct Termination, ... instance. - A solver configuration needs to be serializable from and to XML.
 This makes benchmarking with PlannerBenchmark particularly easy because you can configure different Solver variants in XML. - A Config class is often easier and clearer to configure.
 For example: TerminationConfig translates minutesSpentLimit and secondsSpentLimit into timeMillisSpentLimit.

-If you build a better implementation that's not domain specific, consider contributing it back as a pull request on github: we'll optimize it and take it along in future refactorings.
+If you write a custom implementation of any of those classes, let us know why on our forum.
+If it's not domain specific, you might want to consider contributing it back as a pull request on github: we'll optimize it and take it along in future refactorings.

-Chapter 11.
+Chapter 12.
 Evolutionary Algorithms